Gender is a race in which some of the runners compete only for the bronze medal.

 Yuval Noah Harari

 For the last 10,000 years, most human societies have valued men more highly than women.
 Men have been educated to think in a masculine way and women to think in a feminine way.
-Girls wear pink and boys wear blue, girls play with Barbies and boys play with Action Man, men work and women stay at home to look after children.
+Girls wear pink and boys wear blue, girls play with Barbies and boys play with Action Man, men go to work and women stay at home to look after children.